 Number of Turbines

 A planning application has been submitted to Causeway Coast and Glens Borough Council for 7 turbines.
-We have also included for an opportunity to co-locate energy storage as part of this proposal.
+The original application also included for an opportunity to co-locate energy storage as part of the proposal, however, this has since been removed and will now form the subject of a future separate planning application.

 Depending on the final size of turbines selected, the generating capacity of the repowered Rigged Hill Windfarm could be in the region of 30 MW